QuickNotes

 What You’ll Build

-A Mac app that:
+A productivity app that:

-- Lives in your menu bar
+- Lives in your menu bar for instant access

-- Launches at startup (optional)
+- Launches at startup so it’s always ready

 Why This Project